 The purpose of file and disk encryption is to protect data stored on a computer or network storage system.
-All organizations, including small to midsize businesses (SMBs), that collect personally identifiable information (PII) like names, birth dates, Social Security numbers, financial information and the like, must secure that information.
+All organizations that collect personally identifiable information (PII) like names, birthdates, Social Security numbers and financial information must secure that data.
 An organization can be sued if a computer containing PII is stolen and the information is leaked or shared.

-If a laptop is lost or stolen and the files or disk isn't encrypted, a thief can easily access the information, so it’s a good practice to encrypt your sensitive data, if not your entire hard drive.
-The thief doesn’t even need to know the sign-on password to access the files – it’s easy to boot a computer from a USB thumb drive and then access the disks within the computer.
+If a laptop is lost or stolen and the files or disk aren’t encrypted, the thief can easily access the information, so it’s a good practice to encrypt your sensitive data, if not your entire hard drive.
+The thief doesn’t even need to know the password to access the files; it’s easy to boot a computer from a USB thumb drive and then access the disks within the computer.

-That being said, disk encryption doesn’t protect a computer entirely.
+Disk encryption doesn’t protect a computer entirely.
 A hacker can still access the computer over an insecure network connection, or a user can click a malicious link in an email and infect the computer with malware that steals usernames and passwords.
-Those types of attacks require additional security controls, like anti-malware software, firewalls, awareness training and so on.
+Those types of attacks require additional security controls, like anti-malware software, firewalls and awareness training.
 However, encrypting a computer’s files or the entire disk greatly reduces the risk of data theft.
 [Read related article: Is Your Antivirus Software Really Protecting Your Business?]

-Strong encryption is built into modern versions of the Windows and OS X operating systems, and is available for some Linux distributions as well.
+Strong encryption is built into modern versions of the Windows and OS X operating systems, and it’s available for some Linux distributions as well.

-Microsoft BitLocker is a disk encryption tool that's included in Windows 7 (Enterprise and Ultimate) and the Pro and Enterprise editions of Windows 8.1 and Windows 10.
-It’s designed to work with a Trusted Platform Module (TPM) chip in your computer, which stores your disk encryption key.
-It’s possible to enable BitLocker even without the chip, but a few settings must be configured within the operating system, which require administrative privileges.
+Microsoft BitLocker is a disk encryption tool available on Windows 7, Windows 8.1 and Windows 10.
+It’s designed to work with a Trusted Platform Module chip in your computer, which stores your disk encryption key.
+It’s possible to enable BitLocker even without the chip, but a few settings must be configured within the operating system, which requires administrative privileges.

 When you enable BitLocker, Microsoft prompts you to save a copy of your recovery key.
 This is an important step because you need the recovery key to unlock your disk.
 Without the key, neither you nor anyone else cannot access the data.
-You can save the key to your Microsoft account, to a file or print it.
-BitLocker also lets you require a PIN at startup.
+You can print the key or save it to your Microsoft account or a file.
+BitLocker also lets you require a personal identification number (PIN) at startup.

 Apple FileVault provides encryption for computers running Mac OS X. When enabling encryption, FileVault prompts you to store the disk encryption recovery key in your iCloud account, but you can choose to write it down instead.